Online probateIn September 2020, following a consultation on online probate, HM Courts and Tribunals Service (HMCTS) decided to:

-- November 2020 – the new Non-Contentious Probate Rules come into force, mandating the use of the online service for grants of probate applications by professional users, with a number of exceptions for more specialised applications
+The rules mandate the use of the online service for grants of probate applications by professional users, with a number of exceptions for more specialised applications.

-- September 2019 – the probate fees vote lapses following our successful campaign and we met with HMCTS for an update on the delays to the probate system
+- We met with HMCTS for an update on the delays to the probate system

-- June 2019 – we met with HMCTS to discuss what it’s been doing to fix the delays to the probate service
+- We met with HMCTS to discuss what it’s been doing to fix the delays to the probate service

 - Our public affairs team briefed the House of Lords before a session on probate delays.
-Baroness Browning asked what the government’s doing to reduce delays in probate being granted to non-professional claimants.
+Baroness Browning asked what the government is doing to reduce delays in probate being granted to non-professional claimants.
 Baroness Browning referred to the Law Society during the session

-- December 2018 – we asked members of the House of Lords to support amendments and decline or regret the Non-Contentious Probate (Fees) Order
+- We asked members of the House of Lords to support amendments and decline or regret the Non-Contentious Probate (Fees) Order

 - The House of Lords passed a motion to put on record its regret that the proposed probate fees increase is greater than the cost of the service